On the Classification of Vaisman Manifolds with Vanishing First Basic Chern Class and Large First Betti Number: The Main Theorem

 \begin{Theo} Let $(M^{2n+2}, J, \omega, \theta)$ be a Vaisman manifold with $b_1(M) = 2n+1$ and $c_{1, B}(M) = 0$.
 Then, $M$ is diffeomorphic to a Kodaira-Thurston manifold and $J$ is left-invariant.
 Moreover, the characteristic foliation $\Sigma$ is regular and the Boothby-Wang fibration of $(M, \Sigma)$ is given by the Albanese map.

 \end{Theo} \begin{proof} By the above discussion, $M$ admits a Vaisman deformation $(J', g', \theta)$ with vanishing transverse Ricci form.
 In particular, the metric given by $g'$ is transverse Ricci-flat, so all basic harmonic forms have constant length by the proposition above.
-In particular, the Albanese map has maximal rank everywhere by Lemma \ref{AlbMaxRankLemma}.
 Furthermore, Theorem \ref{Constant Length} shows that $M$ is diffeomorphic to a Kodaira-Thurston manifold with $J'$ being left-invariant.
 By Theorem \ref{LeftInvDef}, $J$ is also left-invariant.